Guide to Graduate Study in Integrative Biology

 Integrity in research is based on sound disciplinary practices as well as on a commitment to basic values such as fairness, equity, honesty, and respect.
 We expect students will learn to value professional integrity and high standards of ethical behavior through interaction with their faculty advisor and other members of the faculty.
 We require that all Ph.D. candidates take a one-credit class (IBIO 801) called Issues in Professional Development in Integrative Biology, in which the subject of research integrity is treated in depth.
 Read the Integrative Biology Department’s policy regarding the Responsible Conduct of Research (RCR).
 Keep in mind that all students must complete several hours of RCR training each year and document it on the RCR tracking page.
-We also require that all students read carefully the University’s Guidelines for Integrity in Research.
+We also require that all students read carefully the University's Research Integrity Requirements.

 In addition to the grounds for dismissal from the graduate program based on poor academic performance listed above, any of the following also constitute grounds for dismissal: research misconduct, violations of professional standards, and dishonesty with respect to grades, academic records, or scholarship.
-The specific forms these violations of research integrity rules might take are enumerated in the University’s Guidelines for Integrity in Research.
+The specific forms these violations of research integrity rules might take are enumerated in the University’s Research Integrity Requirements.
 The course, IBIO 801, will also inform students of MSU policy related to the use of humans and vertebrate animals for research.
 It is the responsibility of the major professor to inform the student about the Office of Radiation Chemical and Biological Safety (ORCBS) regulations and policies related to laboratory safety and security including issues related to the handling of transgenic plants and pathogenic organisms, and to require all students to receive appropriate training prior to conducting laboratory research.
 However, a brief introduction to this topic is offered below.

 Graduate students are responsible for obtaining any necessary permits and/or approvals before initiating any research projects requiring them.
 Check with your Major Professor to determine which approvals and/or permits may be required for your research.
 All of the relevant approvals must be obtained prior to beginning the research in question.
 Furthermore, you will not be allowed to file your thesis/dissertation at the Graduate School when you want to graduate unless all relevant approvals have been obtained earlier!